Congratulations Max Cui, our 2024 Aotearoa Barista Champion

 Three desert island non-negotiable’s: Definitely a Boat!, My engineer and the last item my engineer can decide.
 Hopefully, it’s a coffee!

 What’s in your cup: Ethiopian Yirgacheffe.
-Been to Ethiopia a couple of times, so it’s always a special brew.
+I’ve been to Ethiopia a couple of times, so it’s always a special brew.

 Favourite quote: “Never underestimate the power of a good cup of coffee.”